iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Great app, just takes up loads of space and you can't move it to your SD card<br> :date: __2020-10-30 10:10:15__

+> Not great.
+Does anyone understand the figures quoted on the interactive map?
+I don't think I'm thick but it's pretty meaningless in comparison to figures quoted elsewhere.<br> :date: __2020-10-29 19:49:21__

+> Really useful...but missing a zero/decimal place?
+E.g. 2572 shown as 257?<br> :date: __2020-10-27 16:46:06__

 > The app is good bit it's missing one digit off all the numbers.
 So it looks like there are just 75 cases of covid locally but it must be 750+.
 I know this as I can see numbers like 4,560,09 please fix it!<br> :date: __2020-10-23 00:44:08__